 21. Tick Remover

-If you have a dog you may know that ticks are a huge problem as they can cause life-threatening problems too.
+If you have a dog you may know that ticks are a huge issue as they can cause life-threatening problems too.

-If you see ticks on your dog’s body just take a cotton pad, put some rubbing alcohol on it and try dabbing it on the tick and you will see it coming out and then you can easily pull it out.
+If you see ticks on your dog’s body, just take a cotton pad, put some rubbing alcohol on it and try dabbing it on the tick and you will see it detaching.
+Then you can easily pull it out and kill it.